Wait! Before you CALL or EMAIL, read the FAQ!

 Why don't you list the power handling on your kits?

-The reality is, you’re much more likely to kill a speaker by over-driving (clipping) an underpowered amplifier than with a 2000W amp.
+The reality is, you’re much more likely to kill a speaker by over-driving (clipping) an low-powered amplifier than by cranking a 2000W ampifier.

-With a high-wattage amp, you will reach the “threshold of pain” (115-140dB) long before the speakers give out.
+With a high-wattage amp, you will reach your ears’ “threshold of pain” (~115+dB) long before the speakers give out.

 Generally, we recommend a minimum of 8-10W, but you also need to consider how loud you want to listen, the size of your room, and the effeciency of your speakers.
 The larger the room, and the lower the effeciency, the more power you will need.

-For reference, here’s the amount of power we recommend for 87-90dB effecient speakers in some basic room sizes:
+For reference, here’s the minimum wattages we recommend for 87-90dB effecient speakers in some basic room sizes:

 Desktop/nearfield: 3-10+W